 After years of persecution of Christians by the Roman empire, the Christian religion was legalized in 313 CE by the Roman emperor, Constantine the Great.
 Helena, the mother of Constantine, visited the Holy Land in 326 CE.
-She decided to break down the pagan temple that stood here and to look for Jesus’ tomb.
+She decided to break down the pagan temple that stood here and to search for Jesus’ tomb.
 With the help of a local Jew, she found it underneath the temple.
-That is why she ordered to build a church on this place.
+That is why she ordered to build a church in this place.

 In 335, the church was inaugurated and named “Anastasis”, which means “resurrection”.
 Only when the Crusaders arrived in the 11th century, people started calling it the Church of the Holy Sepulchre, which means “the Church of the Holy Tomb.”